 – The Maghreb has a big numbers of endemic mammals, especially micro-mammals, but also some larger species as well including the only primate north of the Sahara: the Barbary Macaque (Macaca sylvanus).

 – What about birds?
-Their ability to fly means that the region is relatively not very isolated to allow a good number of species to evolve and differentiate as in the case of reptiles, mammals and plants.
+Their ability to fly and disperse over long distances means that the region is relatively not very isolated to allow a good number of species to evolve and differentiate as in the case of reptiles, mammals and plants.
 There are, however, some endemic birds.

-Until a few decades ago we used to have only a very small number of endemic birds, one restricted to Algeria (Algerian Nuthatch) and a few others shared by between the Maghreb.
+Until a few decades ago we used to have only a very small number of endemic birds, one restricted to Algeria (Algerian Nuthatch) and a few others shared between the Maghreb countries.

 But given the recent advances in avian taxonomy many species were split, with the result that the former Northwest African subspecies become full species more or less restricted to this region.
-Here are a few examples of these species:
+Here are some of these endemic species:

 The use of ‘Maghreb’ in bird names in some languages: